 An individual may belong to more than one (1) of the above-mentioned membership categories.
-However, an individual is only eligible to vote in one (1) membership category when two (2) or more of their membership categories are contested concurrently in any given election.
+However, an individual is only eligible to vote in one (1) membership category when two (2) or more of their membership categories are contested concurrently in any given election; provided that this exclusion does not prohibit an Individual Member from voting for a President (i.e., a person may vote for a president and in the membership category designated as set forth below).
 Any individual who is a member of more than one (1) concurrently contested membership category shall designate the membership category in which he or she shall vote.
 An individual shall be a citizen of the United States and at least eighteen (18) years of age in order to be eligible to vote in an election.
 Notwithstanding these restrictions on voting, membership in USA Judo is open to individuals who are less than eighteen (18) years of age and to individuals who are not citizens of the United States.
 An individual shall be a member of USA Judo sixty (60) days prior to the date of the election (record date) in order to be eligible to vote in an election.
-The membership requirement for voting does not apply to qualified athletes as defined in section 6.6(b)
+The membership requirement for voting does not apply to 10 Year Athletes.

+No other voting privileges are conferred upon these members.

-Individuals and organizations belonging to the following membership categories have no voting privileges:
+Except as set forth above, individuals and organizations belonging to the following membership categories have no voting privileges:

-Club Members (except for the designated club representative in their capacity as an individual member)

 Supporting Organization Members

+Contributing Organization Members

+State Members

-Section 5.3.
+Section 6.3.
 Membership Requirements and Dues.

 Membership in USA Judo is a privilege and creates with it certain obligations and duties.
-The Board of Directors may establish such membership requirements, which may include background checks and SafeSport education and training, and dues as the Board shall deem necessary or appropriate.
-Further, the Board may establish such rules and procedures for the manner and method of payment of dues, the collection of delinquent dues and the proration or refund of dues, as the Board shall deem necessary or appropriate.
+The Board of Directors may establish membership requirements, which may include background checks, SafeSport education and training, and dues as the Board shall deem necessary or appropriate.
+Further, the CEO may establish such rules and procedures for the manner and method of payment of dues, the collection of delinquent dues and the proration or refund of dues, as the CEO deems necessary or appropriate.
 No privilege of membership shall be available until all membership requirements are satisfied and all dues are paid in full.

-Section 5.4.
+Section 6.4.
 Membership SafeSport and Anti-Doping Obligations.